qmk/qmk_firmware/keyboards/ploopyco/madromys/readme.md

 * `#define PLOOPY_DRAGSCROLL_FIXED` - Normally, when activating Drag Scroll, it uses a fraction of the current DPI.
 You can define this to use a specific, set DPI rather than a fraction of the current DPI.
   * `#define PLOOPY_DRAGSCROLL_DPI 100` - When the fixed DPI option is enabled, this sets the DPI to be used for Drag Scroll.
 * `#define PLOOPY_DRAGSCROLL_INVERT` - This reverses the direction that the scroll is performed.
+* `#define PLOOPY_DRAGSCROLL_SEMAPHORE` - This is a divisor on the drag scroll sensitivity.
+The default is 0, which means that the drag scroll is at maximum sensitivity.
+A value of 4 would mean that the drag scroll is 4 times less sensitive.